ishubham21/summarizer-cli-tool/README.md

 ## Languages supported

-You can provide input in following languages
+You can provide input in the following languages

 * English
 * Dutch